-- a) The design and layout should be of high quality, responding to the sites location in an Area of Outstanding Natural Beauty; and preserving and enhancing the character and setting of the Conservation Area, and Listed Buildings; - b) Provision of smaller open market housing.
-A financial contribution will be sought towards affordable housing provision; - c) Developers will need to undertake a Landscape Visual Impact Appraisal, and if necessary, provide appropriate mitigation; - d) Provision of appropriate access arrangements regarding the access point, and securing acceptable access sight lines; - e) In addition to residents parking, provision of an area for a car park to accommodate circa 30 cars.
+- a) The design and layout should be of high quality, responding to the site's location in an Area of Outstanding Natural Beauty; and preserving and enhancing the character and setting of the Conservation Area, and Listed Buildings; - b) Provision of smaller open market housing.
+A financial contribution will be sought towards affordable housing provision; - c) Developers will need to undertake a Landscape Visual Impact Appraisal, and if necessary, provide appropriate mitigation including appropriate lighting; - d) Provision of appropriate access arrangements regarding the access point, and securing acceptable access sight lines, including retention of the hedgerow wherever possible; - e) In addition to residents parking, provision of an area for a car park to accommodate circa 30 cars.
 The parking area to be screened to protect residential amenity; - f) Provision of pedestrian connectivity from the residential and car parking areas via Villa Hill; - g) A biodiversity survey will be required and, if necessary, appropriate mitigation provided; - h) An archaeological assessment will be required; and - i) Developers will need to address a significant off-site sewerage requirement to provide foul water connections.
 Risks posed by septicity of pumped connection will need to be addressed.
 A foul drainage strategy will need to be approved and implemented prior to the development connecting to the sewerage system.